rate-nl/ISO/ISMS.md

   - Lead **incident response planning** and coordinate with affected teams.
   - Conduct **annual security reviews** and adjust strategies as needed.
   - Assign and review asset owners and ensure asset records are up to date and accurate.
+- **Competency Requirements**:
+  - Knowledge of ISO 27001 control implementation and audit preparation.
+  - Skills in risk assessment, compliance monitoring, and incident management.
+  - Completion of formal training on ISMS frameworks and regulatory compliance.

 ### 4.3.
 Team Lead Developer